robin-mueller/auto-apms-guide/src/tutorial/creating-a-behavior-from-scratch.md

 == Graphical Approach

-If you decided to create a behavior tree XML file using Groot2 (theoretically you could also do so manually), your behavior tree should be declared using the CMake macro `auto_apms_behavior_tree_declare_trees`.
+If you decided to create a behavior tree XML file using Groot2 (theoretically you could also do so manually), your behavior tree should be registered using the CMake macro `auto_apms_behavior_tree_register_trees`.
 This allows it to be discovered at runtime.
-By default, `TreeExecutorNode` loads the `TreeFromResourceBuildHandler` when it is started, so we may execute any previously declared behavior trees by providing the corresponding [resource identity](../concept/common-resources.md#tree-identity):
+By default, `TreeExecutorNode` loads the `TreeFromResourceBuildHandler` when it is started, so we may execute any previously registered behavior trees by providing the corresponding [resource identity](../concept/common-resources.md#tree-identity):

 ```bash [Terminal]
 ros2 run auto_apms_behavior_tree run_behavior "<package_name>::<tree_file_stem>::<tree_name>"